 Decide What Your Goals Are

-Are you strictly concerned with getting stronger?
-Are you concerned about muscle-building while staying lean?
+Are you strictly concerned with getting stronger or muscle-building while staying lean?
 Creatine monohydrate is the most-researched type of creatine, but is known to have some minor side effects like gastrointestinal issues and water retention.
-Creatine HCL has less of this reported.
-Also creatine with HMB has been shown to help prevent the breakdown of muscle protein.
+Creatine HCL has fewer reported side effects.
+Also creatine with HMB has been shown to help prevent the breakdown of muscle protein and enhance strength gains.

 Consider Dosage